tn-aixpa/rs-flood-mapping/docs/howto/workflow.md

 src_path='Slopes_TN'
 artifact_bosco = proj.log_artifact(name=artifact_name, kind="artifact", source=src_path)
 ```

 The resulting datasets will be registered as the project artifact in the datalake under the given names ('Rivers_TN', 'Slopes_TN', 'Lakes_TN').

-## 3. Register 'Download' operation in the project
+## 3. Register 'Download' operations for sentinel1 and Sentine2 data

 Register to the open data space copernicus(if not already) and get your credentials.